Nanomedicine innovations

 Exosomes are naturally occurring extracellular vesicles, that serve as biocompatible and cell-specific delivery vehicles, capable of carrying genetic material and proteins while evading immune detection.

-A controlled loading methodology of fusion between EVs and mRNA-loaded liposomes enables a single-particle quality level.
+A controlled loading methodology of fusion between EVs and mRNA-loaded liponanoparticles enables a single-particle quality level.

 Liponanopartcles (LNP) are widely used as drug delivery vesicles, but present several drawbacks like low biocompatibility and unfavorable immune response.